chrisdchristo/capsule-maven-plugin/README.md

 	</executions>
 </plugin>
 ```

+* By default the `build` goal runs during the package phase.
+* By default the `install` goal runs during the install phase.

+So now if you were to run simply `mvn package` then the build goal will execute which will build the capsules into your build directory.

+If you were to run the `mvn install` command then the `build` goal would run during the package phase and the `install` goal would run at the install phase.
+Or in other words it will build (into your target) and install (into your repo) the capsules.

 Or alternatively you could use the `maven-exec-plugin` to run your app (as you develop), and then only build the capsule(s) when you want to deploy to a server.
 This plugin integrates nicely with the `maven-exec-plugin`, [see here](https://github.com/chrischristo/capsule-maven-plugin#maven-exec-plugin-integration).